sheffler/security_guidelines/README.md

 **Controls:**

-- Enforce tenant-aware RBAC and namespace isolation.
+- Implement role-based access control (RBAC) that respects tenant boundaries.
+Use namespace isolation in Kubernetes or similar platforms to prevent cross-tenant access.
 - Use per-tenant encryption keys and audit logs.
-- Validate tenant ID propagation in all inter-agent calls.
+- Ensure that tenant identifiers are passed and validated in all inter-agent and API calls.
+Prevent impersonation or unauthorized access across tenants.
-- Rate-limit and throttle per tenant to prevent noisy-neighbor effects.
+- Apply rate limits per tenant to prevent resource exhaustion.
+Use circuit breakers to isolate noisy tenants and protect system stability.
 - Address side-channel attacks in shared hardware.
 Integrate with Kubernetes/Istio for zero-trust.
 - Add CPU/GPU quota per tenant.
+Monitor usage with cloud-native dashboards.

 ### 3.13 Advanced Adversarial Techniques